 of regulation work together.
 For example, the radial positioning of genes

-seems to be connected to specific histone modifications of the sort
+seems to be connected to specific histone modifications

 we looked at in Part 1 — although it's a matter of rough rather than